lumicks/pylake/docs/tutorial/force_calibration.rst

     g(f, f_{diode}, \alpha) = \alpha^2 + \frac{1 - \alpha ^ 2}{1 + (f / f_{diode})^2}

 Here :math:`\alpha` corresponds to the fraction of the signal response that is instantaneous, while :math:`f_{diode}` characterizes the frequency response of the diode.
+Note that not all sensor types require this second term.

 To convert the parameters obtained from this spectral fit to a trap stiffness, the following is computed: